-August 24 First day of class August 28 Last day for change of schedule other than a drop.
-(Last day to add a class.)
-September 5 Census date -Students cannot be added to a course for any reason after this date.
-September 7 Labor Day (no classes, University closed) November 2 Last day for a student to drop a course and receive a W. November 20 Last day to withdraw (drop all classes) and receive W's.
-November 26-27 Thanksgiving Break (no classes, University closed) December 2-3 Pre-finals days December 3 Last class day December 4 Reading day (no classes) December 5-11 Final exams (Exams begin on Saturday)
+January 11 First day of class

+January 15 Last day for change of schedule other than a drop.
+(Last day to add a

+class.)

+January 18 MLK Day - No classes; University is closed

+January 25 Census date -Students cannot be added to a course for any reason after

+this date.

+April 2 No Classes

+April 2 Last day for a student to drop a course and receive a W. Also last day to

+withdraw from the semester.

+April 21-22 Pre-final days

+April 22 Last class day

+April 23 Reading day (no classes)

+April 24-30 Final exams (Exams begin on Saturday)

+May 6-9 Graduation ceremonies